 The Post-9/11 GI Bill® is the most commonly used veterans benefit here at Hillsboro Aero Academy.
 You will feel right at home among students and instructors who have served in all branches of the military, as well as students from all around the world.

 The most advantageous way to use your benefits is through our program with Portland Community College (PCC).
-The seamless integration of PCC’s Aviation Science program and Hillsboro Aero Academy helps students progress to get an Associate’s Degree in Aviation Science while completing our Professional Pilot Program, which includes your Private, Instrument, Commercial, Certified Flight Instructor, Certified Flight Instructor Instrument and Multi-Engine Instructor ratings (if applicable).
+The seamless integration of PCC’s Aviation Science program and Hillsboro Aero Academy helps students progress to get an Associate of Applied Science Degree in Aviation Science while completing our Professional Pilot Program, which includes your Private, Instrument, Commercial, Certified Flight Instructor, Certified Flight Instructor Instrument and Multi-Engine Instructor ratings (if applicable).
 All ground and flight training is completed at Hillsboro Aero Academy by our certified flight instructors.

 Active Duty Completed after